TC4D: Trajectory-Conditioned Text-to-4D Generation: Related Work

 \subsubsection{Text-to-video generation.}

-Our work builds on the advancements in 2D image and video generative models, particularly focusing on text-to-video generation and its challenges, as highlighted by recent literature~\cite{bie2023renaissance,po2023state}.
-Earlier works favored GANs~\cite{skorokhodov2022stylegan, bahmani20223d}, but the trend has shifted towards diffusion models for their superior performance in video generation~\cite{videoworldsimulators2024,liu2024sora}.
-However, most existing text-to-video models still exhibit a significant quality gap with text-to-image models due to dataset and computational constraints.
+We build on recent advances in 2D image and video generative models, with methods for text-to-video generation being especially relevant to our approach~\cite{bie2023renaissance,po2023state}.
+While earlier methods for image and video generation favor GANs~\cite{skorokhodov2022stylegan, bahmani20223d}, recent work shifts towards using diffusion models for their superior performance in video generation~\cite{videoworldsimulators2024}.
+Still, most existing text-to-video models exhibit a significant quality gap compared to text-to-image models due to dataset and computational constraints.
 Hybrid training approaches combining image and video datasets have been explored to overcome these limitations, employing techniques for enhancing spatial and temporal resolution through pixel-space and latent space upsampling~\cite{bain2021frozen,wang2023videofactory,xue2022advancing,ho2022imagen,guo2023animatediff,he2022latent,wang2023videocomposer,zhou2022magicvideo}.
-The emergence of transformer-based autoregressive models signifies a leap forward, enabling the creation of videos of arbitrary lengths~\cite{vaswani2017attention,videoworldsimulators2024,ma2024latte,menapace2024snap}.
+The emergence of transformer-based autoregressive models provides a leap forward, enabling the creation of videos of arbitrary lengths~\cite{vaswani2017attention,videoworldsimulators2024,ma2024latte,menapace2024snap}.
 Recent efforts have also focused on fine-tuning text-to-image models for video data and decoupling content and motion generation for enhanced quality and flexibility~\cite{blattmann2023align,singer2022make,wu2023lamp,guo2023animatediff,blattmann2023stable}.
-Additionally, research aimed at increasing video generation controllability has shown promising results, allowing for explicit manipulation of various video aspects~\cite{wang2023motionctrl,wang2024boximator,shi2024motion,yang2024direct,bai2024uniedit}.
+Additionally, research aimed at increasing video generation controllability has shown promising results, allowing certain properties of an output video to be explicitly manipulated~\cite{wang2023motionctrl,wang2024boximator,shi2024motion,yang2024direct,bai2024uniedit}.

-Despite advancements, high-quality video synthesis remains challenging, with a notable quality disparity between open-source models and top-performing proprietary ones~\cite{zeroscope,wang2023modelscope}.
-Although the recent open-source SVD~\cite{blattmann2023stable} can synthesize high-quality videos from image through meticulous data curation, we use VideoCrafter2~\cite{chen2024videocrafter2} for our experiments due to its support for text conditioning.
+Despite recent advances, high-quality video synthesis remains challenging, with a notable quality disparity between open-source models and top-performing proprietary ones~\cite{zeroscope,wang2023modelscope}.
+Although the recent open-source method Stable Video Diffusion~\cite{blattmann2023stable} can synthesize high-quality videos from an input image, we use VideoCrafter2~\cite{chen2024videocrafter2} for our experiments due to its support for text conditioning.